CorrCLIP: Reconstructing Patch Correlations in CLIP for Open-Vocabulary Semantic Segmentation: Method

 \subsection{Scope Reconstruction}

-Applying CLIP to segmentation tasks as above encounters the limitation that patches tend to exhibit high similarity to outlier patches, which is detrimental to establishing coherent inter-patch correlations.
-To address this limitation, we reconstruct the scope of patch interactions, ensuring that patches only interact with semantically similar ones.
-SAM provides a feasible implementation based on its remarkable zero-shot segmentation capabilities.
+Although the self-self attention can enhance the segmentation performance, it is still limited to CLIP's incoherent patch embeddings, which leads to many inter-class correlations.
+To address this, we reconstruct the scope of patch interactions using SAM.

-SAM generates region masks for the entire image and then applies thresholding to these masks to discard those with lower confidence and stability.
+SAM uniformly samples points in the image and generates masks for each point.
+Then thresholding is applied to these masks to discard those with lower confidence and stability.
+Subsequently, these masks are downsampled to match the size of the final feature map in CLIP.
 Consequently, we obtain $Z$ non-overlapping region masks $M = \{m_1, m_2, ..., m_Z\} \in \mathbb{R} ^ {Z \times N}$, where $m_i \in \mathbb{R} ^ N$ represents the $i$th region mask.
+The union of all unsegmented regions is denoted by $m_0$.

-We denote all unsegmented region masks as $m_0$.
-Additionally, the generated regions represent separate instances, and different instances that have similar semantics can be merged.
-We acquire the features of all segmented regions $F_{region} = \{f_1, f_2, ..., f_Z\} \in \mathbb{R} ^ {Z \times d}$ by performing mask average pooling on $F_S$.
-Subsequently, we use a clustering algorithm to merge semantically similar regions based on these region features:
+We merge similar region masks to achieve a closer alignment with the true class masks.
+Specifically, we acquire the features of all segmented regions $F_{region} = \{f_1, f_2, ..., f_Z\} \in \mathbb{R} ^ {Z \times d}$ by performing mask average pooling on the token embeddings $F_S$.
+Subsequently, we use a clustering algorithm to merge similar regions based on these region features: